~ HAVANA LIBRE ~

 As a female leader of the underground surfing community, Yaya has spent her life proving the sport is not just for men.
 When Frank's first daughter Paola is born, he realizes his actions as a father might shape a future full of opportunities for Paola, and they begin rallying support behind their youthful dream of surfing on a global scale.

-While this feature documentary is scheduled for release in early 2018, short films and stories from the Cuban lineup are on the way.
+While this feature documentary is scheduled for release in late 2019, short films and stories from the Cuban lineup are on the way.
 The petition to legitimize the sport is only part of the story, and to gain access in the next parts of their journey, sign up through the links below.

 'A Cuban surfer is a fighter' - Yaya